rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 In general, a liberal arts college is more likely to give you smaller classes with direct connection to your professors.
-(Our largest class is 38, and most are 24 or under; many large institutions have a few hundred students in the introductory course and about one hundred in the mid- and upper-level courses.)
+(Our largest class is 38, and most are 24 or under; many large institutions have a few hundred students in the introductory course and between fifty and one hundred in the mid- and upper-level courses.)
 At a small liberal arts college, you are likely to get to know your faculty well, and they are as likely to get to know you well.
 I know that my students feel free to stop by my office and chat about a wide variety of things, not just course material or academic planning, but also cool ideas or projects that they have been exploring and want to think more about, or just to talk casually about whatever comes up.
 (I will admit that there are times I am less tolerant of casual chat, particularly when my "to do" list has gotten too long, or other students are waiting for more focused appointments.
 But I do like the open-ended chats when I have time for them.)

 At a large university, you may have the opportunity to take a wider variety of elective classes.
 You may also have the opportunity to